navdeeptrantor/ReusableComponents/README.md

 # Gitignore Tips
 For every ios app(having git repo) you should have .gitignore file, that can helps you reducing git conflicts.
-Jus download Sample.gitignore file and copy it to your projrct root folder and rename it as ".gitignore".
+Just download Sample.gitignore file and copy it to your project root folder and rename it as ".gitignore".

 # Some helpful links